snowkidind/sovcube.run/scripts/readme.md

-# BSOV sovcube contract verification and "pseudo-audit"
+# BSOV sovcube contract verification and testing

 DISCLAIMER: This isn't really an "official" audit because the author is not affiliated with any auditing platform, nor is this a formal process.